 Drag your KML/KMZ files and drop them onto the ForeFlight Documents table.
 While the files are copying over to your device, you will see a brief 'Sync in Progress' message on your device.

 Image 2.
-Select the APPS button, scroll to FILE SHARING and upload your files in FOREFLIGHT DOCUMENTS.
+Select the FILE SHARING button, scroll and select ForeFlight, and then upload your files in FOREFLIGHT DOCUMENTS.

 Step 6: Launch ForeFlight